Wholefood Soulfood Kitchen

 Notes

-• Word of caution: We highly recommend using gloves when deseeding and cutting the habaneros to avoid skin burn!
+• Word of caution: Remember to exercise caution and follow proper food handling guidelines when working with spicy ingredients like habanero peppers.
+I highly recommend using gloves when deseeding and cutting the habaneros to avoid skin burn!
+If you didn't use gloves, wash your hands thoroughly!

-• Adjust heat: You can easily adjust the heat of this salsa by adding more habaneros (or other types of chilis) for some extra spiciness or remove the seeds for a milder sauce.
+• Adjust heat: You can easily adjust the heat of this salsa by adding more habanero chiles for some extra spiciness or remove the seeds and membrane for a milder salsa.

 • Other Types of Peppers: If you can't find habanero peppers you could use scotch bonnet peppers, jalapeno peppers or serrano chiles.